TERMINAL

 -n, --name string glob filter for non-CUE file names in directories

---out string output format (run 'cue filetypes' for more info)
+--out string output format (run 'cue help filetypes' for more info)

 -p, --package string package name for non-CUE files